aqlaboratory/openfold/docs/source/OpenFold_Training_Setup.md

 ```

 ## 5. Generating cluster-files
-As a last step, OpenFold requires "cache" files (JENNIFER: insert cross-link here) with metadata information for each chain that are used for choosing templates and samples during training.
+As a last step, OpenFold requires ["cache" files](Aux_seq_files.md#chain-cache-files-and-mmcif-cache-files) with metadata information for each chain that are used for choosing templates and samples during training.

 The mmCIF-cache is used for filtering templates and can be generated with the following script: